-The Draft Plan calls for a host of bikeway, pedestrian, bus transit, and Vision Zero improvements that are supported by the Department of Transportation (DOT) and Council staff, and to which there was no public hearing testimony or correspondence.
-DOT's main comments are summarized on ©40-41.
+The Draft Plan calls for a host of bikeway, pedestrian, bus transit, and Vision Zero improvements that are supported by the Department of Transportation (DOT) and Council staff, and for which there was no public hearing testimony or correspondence.
+DOT's main comments are summarized on ©2-3.
 This portion of the staff report addresses only those points where a concern is raised.

-MD 650/MD 108 intersection.
 The Planning staff held a two-day workshop in October 2019 with community members who participated in a SWOT (strengths, weaknesses, opportunities, and threats) analysis.
 The transportation-related weaknesses included "an incomplete and unsafe pedestrian and bicycling network, and heavy traffic leading to long wait times and dangerous situations at the main intersection" (page 22).
 The main intersection, of course, is New Hampshire Avenue (MD 650) and Olney Sandy Spring Road/Ashton Road (MD 108).